AADavin/ALEtutorial/README.md

 This will produce two files: the uml_rec file and the uTs file.
 All the files have already been computed and the reader can inspect them in the different folders of this repository.

+ **_NOTE:_**  The genes in the gene tree must have a mapping to the species tree.
+The noraml way is using this format: SPECIES_GENEID

 ### Parsing ALE results

 The script ale_splitter.py can be used to obtain that information in different files, which simplifies the process of parsing them with Python or R later: